wasp-sweden/wara-sw/README.md

   - Contributing Open Source software development tools
   - Understanding strengths and limitations of existing tools and processes in the Open Source development process

+# WARA infrastructure

+* [OVE](https://github.com/Ericsson/ove): Ericsson's OVE system, basis for benchmarking

 ## Software Artifacts

 Software artifacts collected and curated for further software research

 * [Maven Dependency Graph](https://zenodo.org/record/1489120): Snapshot of the whole Maven Central taken on September 6, 2018, stored in a graph database
 * [Static usages of popular Maven APIs](https://zenodo.org/record/2567268): static usages of API elements of any version of the 99 most used maven artifact, by any of its client on Maven Central.